-- 22.1 For the purposes of this Plan and as detailed in the Contracts, the methods of Net Inspections are limited to 'set', 'haul' and 'run', or combinations thereof, where: - 22.1.1 'Set' means to place a Net in the water at a beach specified in Table 1. - 22.1.2 'Haul' means a Net that is already Set, has been in the water for a minimum of 12 hours between 4pm on one day and sunrise the following day, and is then removed from the water and back into the Contractor's vessel. - 22.1.3 'Run' means a Net that is already Set, has been in the water for a minimum of 12 hours between 4pm on one day and sunrise the following day, is checked by lifting the entire headline progressively from the water sufficiently to ascertain if any sharks or non-target species are caught, and the Net is then cleared and returned to the water in a continuous operation from end to end. - 22.2 The Nets are considered to be passive fishing gear, and baits or lures are not to be used for the purpose of attracting sharks. - 22.3 The position and method of setting nets, and the procedure in all matters affecting the meshing operations is subject to the direction of the Shark Meshing Supervisor, who may also decide whether an Inspection is counted as such for the purposes of the SMP and compliance with the Contract. - 22.4 Contractors are to advise the Shark Meshing Supervisor if Nets are lost, stolen or damaged, and are to also advise Surf Life Saving NSW of any lost Nets.
+- 22.1 For the purposes of this Plan and as detailed in the Contracts, the methods of Net Inspections are limited to 'set', 'hau' and 'run', or combinations thereof, where: - 22.1.1 'Set' means to place a Net in the water at a beach specified in Table 1. - 22.1.2 'Haul' means a Net that is already Set, has been in the water for a minimum of 12 hours between 4pm on one day and sunrise the following day, and is then removed from the water and back into the Contractor's vessel. - 22.1.3 'Run' means a Net that is already Set, has been in the water for a minimum of 12 hours between 4pm on one day and sunrise the following day, is checked by lifting the entire headline progressively from the water sufficiently to ascertain if any sharks or non-target species are caught, and the Net is then cleared and returned to the water in a continuous operation from end to end. - 22.2 The Nets are considered to be passive fishing gear, and baits or lures are not to be used for the purpose of attracting sharks. - 22.3 The position and method of setting nets, and the procedure in all matters affecting the meshing operations is subject to the direction of the Senior Manager Shark Programs, who may also decide whether an Inspection is counted as such for the purposes of the SMP and compliance with the Contract. - 22.4 Contractors are to advise the Senior Manager Shark Programs as soon as practically possible if Nets are lost, stolen or damaged.